cryptoeconomics-study/website/book/chapter-01.md

 # Chapter 1: Centralized Payment Processor

 In chapter 0 we introduced you to the concept of cryptoeconomics, outlined the tools for designing cryptoeconomics systems and also studied the bitcoin mechanism at a high level.
-In this next chapter, we will dive deeper into cryptoeconomic tools we mentioned before (Hashes, public key cryptography, digital signatures) and also start looking at the design of decentralized computing systems.
+In this chapter, we will dive deeper into the cryptoeconomic tools we mentioned before (Hashes, public key cryptography, digital signatures) and also start looking at the design of decentralized computing systems.

 ## Cryptographic tools

 Cryptoeconomic design is the use of cryptography and economics to generate a desired end goal through mathematical guarantees and economic incentive.
-These end outcomes are engineered through a set of mechanisms that align individual participants of cryptoeconomic systems with desired individual behavior.
+These end outcomes are engineered through a set of mechanisms that align individual participants of cryptoeconomic systems with desired participating behavior.

 Cryptography is the practice of secret and secure communication.
 Existing for thousands of years, it is an ultimately about using mathematics and probability to secure information.
 Cryptography is used to secure...
 - Confidentiality (keeping information a secret to eavesdroppers)